 You do not have to be a resident of the District of Columbia.

-Although it may not be required, we recommend that you have with you the original or a certified copy of your divorce decree or the death certificate of a deceased spouse.
+Although it may not be required, it is recommend that you have with you the original or a certified copy of your divorce decree or the death certificate of a deceased spouse.
 The marriage application only requires the city and state where the marriage ended.

 Although the official wording is "By law, three full days must pass between the day of application to the day that the license can be issued", give yourselves 5 days before the actual date of your wedding ceremony.
 You have to have your receipt with you to pick up your license.

 $35 plus $10 for the certificate of marriage.
 This may change.
 Check with the marriage office to verify fees charged.
 The Marriage Bureau in D.C. only accepts cash or money orders (made out to Clerk, D.C.
 Superior Court.)